Great Lakes Coastal Assembly

 Saginaw Bay to Western Lake Erie Partner Meeting (Heather Stirratt, NOAA)

-Host a bi-annual Great Lakes Coastal Symposium
+Host a biennial Great Lakes Coastal Symposium

 Establish a Great Lakes Islands Conservation Workgroup